 Kleb Sports' Eight Fit Studio is a truly wonderful training environment for Sugai.
 The muscles used in ski cross are different from those used in alpine racing.
 A strong, solid body is needed to absorb the undulating waves on the course without slowing down, to use the waves to accelerate, and to avoid crashing or losing out if another skier collides with you

-Sugai said he particularly worked hard to build up the large, flexible muscles in his thighs, and the strength of his upper arms, which he uses to push off the gate at the start.
-He regularly went to the gym to train.
-Here is
+Sugai reportedly focused particularly on developing large, supple muscles in his thighs and strengthening his upper arms, which he uses when pushing out of the gate at the start.
+He regularly used the gym for his training.
+This is

 Use the enthusiastic support of your team and community as your power to soar!